 - whether you use drugs and how much alcohol you drink

 - the risk of you harming yourself or others

-This may seem overwhelming but it’s important for your health professional to understand you so that they can provide you with the best care possible.
-At the end of your visit, your health professional may set up a management plan to assist in the long-term treatment of your mental health.
+At the end of your visit, your health professional may set up a management plan for the long-term treatment of your mental health.